FRIGHT NIGHT AND CULT FILM TICKETS

 Once a month we'll bring you a grab bag of cult, camp, sci-fi, MST3K, kung fu and downright badass movies.
 Click here to check out the First Friday Fright Night line up.

-Sponsoring a program is a great way to support the Colonial and get 50 free passes to a show!
-Click here to download a pdf that explains how it works.
+Sponsoring a film is a great way to support the Colonial and get 50 free passes to a show!
+Click here to download a pdf that explains how it works (updated Dec 2013).